Thursday, October 29, 2015

 Zoom (no information on the work)

 • The lithograph Transnonain Street brings outrage.
-It is the first secular image of mass communication:*
+It mass communication's first secular image:*

-* Freedom of the press and outstanding caricaturists let lithography take off.
+*Freedom of the press and outstanding caricaturists let lithography take wing.

 A dead baby lies under the corpse.
 The white sheets and shirt bring out the menace of the shadows.

-• Thiers (then Minister of the Interior) rejoices so much in repression that he accompanies its ultra-conservative commander (the marquis Robert Bugeaud)
+• Thiers (the next page says more about him), then Minister of the Interior, rejoices so much in repression that he accompanies its ultra-conservative commander (the marquis Robert Bugeaud).

 Bugeaud and Thiers are elsewhere at the time of the massacre, but are held responsible.
 "Unfair!" writes Bugeaud's biographer.
 But they show no regret and the killers go unpunished.